Get started with Azure Cosmos DB for NoSQL using Python

 Hierarchical diagram showing an Azure Cosmos DB account at the top.
 The account has two child database nodes.
 One of the database nodes includes two child container nodes.
 The other database node includes a single child container node.
 That single container node has three child item nodes.

-Each type of resource is represented by one or more associated Python classes.
-Here's a list of the most common classes for synchronous programming.
+One or more associated Python classes represents type of resource.
+This list shows the most common classes for synchronous programming.
 (There are similar classes for asynchronous programming under the azure.cosmos.aio namespace.)

 Class Description

 CosmosClient This class provides a client-side logical representation for the Azure Cosmos DB service.
-The client object is used to configure and execute requests against the service.
+The client object configures and executes requests against the service.

-DatabaseProxy An interface to a database that may, or may not, exist in the service yet.
+DatabaseProxy An interface to a database that could, or couldn't, exist in the service yet.
 This class shouldn't be instantiated directly.
-Instead you should use the CosmosClient get_database_client method.
+Instead, use the CosmosClient get_database_client method.

 ContainerProxy An interface to interact with a specific Cosmos DB container.
 This class shouldn't be instantiated directly.
 Instead, use the DatabaseProxy get_container_client method to get an existing container, or the create_container method to create a new container.

-The following guides show you how to use each of these classes to build your application.
+These guides show how to use each of these classes to build your application.

 Guide Description